 Recommendation Statement: Establishment of the Office of the Community Advocate to create a more effective avenue to lodge an anonymous complaint.

-The New Castle PRRCC acknowledges that current system for reporting anonymous complaints is problematic in that it allow a complainant to maintain anonymity when lodging a complaint but fails to provide an avenue to allow the complainant follow-up and closure.
+The New Castle PRRCC acknowledges that current system for reporting anonymous complaints is problematic in that it allows a complainant to maintain anonymity when lodging a complaint but fails to provide an avenue to allow the complainant follow-up and closure.